Deep ReLU Networks Preserve Expected Length: Formal Statements

 where the approximate equality becomes exact if the bias variance $C_b$ is set to $0$ (see \eqref{E:init}).
 In other words, at the start of training, the network $\mN$ rescales inputs by an average factor $(n_{L}/n_0)^{1/2}$.
 This overall scaling factor also dilates $\len(\mN(M))$ relative to $\len(M)$.

-Fourth, although we have stated Theorem \ref{T:1d} for Gaussian weights and biases (see \eqref{E:init}), the result holds for any distribution that is symmetric around $0$ and has weight variance $2/\text{fan-in}.$ The only difference is that the constant $5/8$ may need to be slightly enlarged (e.g.~around \eqref{E:wide}).
+Fourth, we stated Theorem \ref{T:1d} for Gaussian weights and biases (see \eqref{E:init}), but the result holds for any weight distribution that is symmetric around $0$, has variance $2/\text{fan-in},$ and has finite higher moments.
+The only difference is that the constant $5/8$ may need to be slightly enlarged (e.g.~around \eqref{E:wide}).

 Finally, all the estimates \eqref{E:mean-1d}, \eqref{E:1d-var}, and \eqref{E:high-moments-1} are consistent with the statement that, up to the scaling factor $(n_L/n_0)^{1/2}$, the random variable $\len(\mN(M))$ is bounded above by a log-normal distribution: